 Common dieting and food restriction are other probable causes of bloating because it tells your body to SLOW the metabolism dialing DOWN your digestive juices over time.
 A slowed metabolism can also be confirmed by a waking temperature of less than 97.8 degrees.

-How do you go about increasing stomach acid to get rid of that bloated feeling?
+How do you get rid of that bloated feeling?

-A perfect place to start is with these two simple tips on how you can increase your stomach acid instantly at any meal.
-You’ll also want to get more nutrient dense foods and food-based supplements in your diet.
+A perfect place to start is by reading all my tips on how to fix your gut.
+You'll also want to get more nutrient dense foods and food-based supplements in your diet.
 Zinc and B-vitamins, especially Thiamine (B1) are big here.

 Beyond that, if you want to banish bloating for good, you must focus on a multifaceted approach to up-regulate your metabolism and address your nutritional debt using with real food therapy.
-Mineral testing exposes what your body needs and can help speed up the process.
-Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs!
+Gut testing and mineral testing exposes what your body needs and can help speed up the process.
+Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs.

 Ready to address kiss your bloating goodbye right now?

-Are you bloated?
+Do you have digestive distress?
 If so, what helps?
 Please share in the comments!